 White Paper on a Common Public-Sector Digital Architecture

 The Danish public sector has a long history of cooperating on digital architecture and shared IT-infrastructure across local and national authorities.
-The current incarnation of shared efforts had its starting point in the publishing of the White Paper on a common public-sector digital architecture.
-In it, the vision, which is supported to this day for the public sector is set out, along with fundamental principles and rules that have since been translated into a variety of practical products and guides.
+The current incarnation of these shared efforts had its starting point in the publishing of the White Paper on a common public-sector digital architecture.
+In it, the vision, which is supported to this day for the public sector, is set out along with fundamental principles and rules that have since resulted in a variety of practical products and guides.

 Vision for the common public-sector digital architecture: The digitally coherent public sector